 4. Pay Your Respects In The Bayeux War Cemetery

-The peaceful Bayeux War Cemetery is the largest Commonwealth cemetery of WWII.
+The peaceful Bayeux War Cemetery is the largest Commonwealth cemetery of the Second World War.
 Holding over 4500 burials of young soldiers from the United Kingdom, Canada, and other countries such as Germany, Poland and Russia.

 Walking through this graveyard where the tombstones include the ages of the young soldiers was particularly moving for me.
 I had finally accepted that on this visit to Bayeux France, I was not going to make it to Juno Beach, where the Canadian soldiers landed nor to the Canadian War Cemetery at Bény-sur-Mer.